Everybody's Golf (2017 video game): Development and release

 The game was revealed at a press briefing prior to the Tokyo Game Show in September 2014, with a planned release in 2015.
 Shuhei Yoshida of Sony's Worldwide Studios said that the game features open world elements for the first time in the history of the series.

 The game marks the end of the alternate Hot Shots branding for the North American market, with the title Everybody's Golf being used worldwide.

 The pre-order pack before the game's release consisted of a number of in-game items: a course to celebrate the 20th anniversary of the game series, a premium golf cart, exclusive character costumes and a PlayStation 4 dashboard theme.
 An update was released in collaboration with Level-5, who were celebrating their 20th anniversary and had a close relationship with Sony during their early years.
 It adds characters to the game from their Dark Cloud, White Knight Chronicles, Ni no Kuni II, Professor Layton, and Yo-kai Watch franchises.

 In March 2022, Clap Hanz announced the end of all online support for Everybody's Golf.
-The game's online services were eventually terminated on 30 September 2022.
+The game's online services were terminated on 30 September 2022.